You ever lose all your momentum?

 I got thrown into a deep hole of depression this past week because I wasn’t doing anything with my shitty mindset.
 I wasn’t hiking, I wasn’t making friends, I wasn’t really talking to anyone.
 I was just sitting in a bathtub watching Angelina Jolie movies or Archer on repeat.
 Sounds like a scene out of a movie, but felt real bad.

-Then, honestly, there was a combination of talking to Pineapple and my dear friend Carleton and somehow, some way, they both convinced me that despite all the boring bullshit happening right now, I am still a bad ass and need to keep going.
+Then, honestly, I was talking to my dear friend Carleton and somehow, some way, they both convinced me that despite all the boring bullshit happening right now, I am still a bad ass and need to keep going.
 Actually, when I was talking to them, giving up was never an option.

 Lonely Wayne makes a break for it.